Log Out

 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

-On April 9, the day of the surrender, one bomb fell near the pharmacy, but it did no damage.
+On April 9th, the day of the surrender, the hospital was bombed again with a bomb falling near the pharmacy, but it did no damage.
 The hospital was officially surrendered at 1:35 P.M.
-William remained at the hospital until June 19, 1942, when the medical staff was informed by the Japanese that the entire hospital and its equipment was to move to Camp O’Donnell where a hospital was needed.
-The transfer of the hospital to Camp O’Donnell was done by July 5.
+William remained at the hospital until June 19th when the medical staff was informed by the Japanese that the entire hospital and its equipment were to move to Camp O’Donnell where a hospital was needed.
+The transfer of the hospital to Camp O’Donnell was done by July 5th.

 In May 1942, his family received a letter from the War Department.